-To get the degrees in Fahrenheit we use the formula F = C \ 1.8 + 32.
-Since 1.8 is a floating point constant, it would normally be loaded once in the initialization section of the program and used later in the program.
+To get the degrees in Fahrenheit we use the formula F = C 1.8 + 32.
+Since 1.8 is a constant value, it would normally be loaded once in the initialization section of the program and used later in the main program.
 The value 1.8 can be loaded using the ATOF (ASCII to float) instruction as follows: